 Designated Camping Areas in Castle Provincial Park

-- Designated Camping Areas 1-7 along the specified road corridors in Castle Provincial Park continue to be available for campers in 2019.
+- Designated Camping Areas 1-7 along the specified road corridors in Castle Provincial Park continue to be available for campers starting May 1, 2021.

 - These camping areas are available to campers for free on a first-come, first-served basis.
 Permits (no charge) are required.